dwavesystems/dimod/docs/index.rst

 dimod
 -----
-dimod provides a shared API for a large class of Binary Quadratic Program (BQP) samplers.
+dimod provides a shared API for of Binary Quadratic Program (BQP) samplers.
+Ising problems and Quadratic Unconstrained Binary Optimiazation (QUBO) problems are both examples of BQP problems.

 License
 -------